voices at thirteen

-On this page are audio recordings by boys who have “given their voices to science”.
+On this page are audio recordings by boys who have reached that critical turning point of moving on from being treble.
 It is a data archive for the use of those wishing to study the adolescent male voice as it changes, and a resource for illustrating my books and papers.

 1000 Voices across three phases (cross-sectional study)